B1. Number Sense

 Possible Observations Possible Interventions

-After reading statement 2, a team tries to determine the number of people in the group instead of looking for the quantity of sandwiches received.
+After reading Statement 2, a team tries to determine the number of people in the group instead of looking for the quantity of sandwiches received.
 Ask questions such as:

 What do you need to determine?
 For this, is it necessary to know the number of people in the group?

-A team cannot compare equivalent situations since they do not notice that \(\frac{4}{6}\; = \;\frac{2}{3}\).
+A team does not recognize that \(\frac{4}{6}\; = \;\frac{2}{3}\).

 Ask questions such as: